jeb495/text-welcome-animation/README.md

-# text-welcome-animation
-###  A text animation using anime.js

-requires anime.js and node.js
+# :space_invader: A Text Animation made with Anime.js
+An Anime.js animation

+## :signal_strength: For more info regarding Anime.js: https://animejs.com/

+#### Please Note:
+    you must have Node JS and Anime.js installed on your system